CLBFest/2019-NYC/session-automated-legal-entity.md

 # Automated and Autonomous Valid Legal Entities

-Here is a short description of the topics I’d like to address:
+Here is a short description of the topics I’d like to address on the [panel](https://clbfest.github.io/2019-NYC):

 How can a software based system constitute a valid legal entity under existing law and legal processes?